Specific heat and density anomaly in the Hubbard model: Results

-We analyze finite-size effects of the specific heat in Figure~\ref{fig:cn_U10_T1_changeSize}.
-We fixed $U = 10$ and $T = 1$, and considered lattice sizes from $6^2$ to $24^2$.
-Results coincide within error bars, indicating that our thermodynamic analysis in $10^2$ lattices provides a good estimate of the thermodynamic limit results.
-We note that even the half-filling peak remains the same for large sizes, although it could be expected to increase in the thermodynamic limit, for lower temperatures than considered here, due to the known results at $n=1$~\cite{paiva_signatures_2001}.
-In our results, this does not happen because the temperature $T = 0.5$ sits between the peaks as a function of temperature, as shown in the inset of Figure~\ref{fig:cn_decomposition} b).
+We analyze finite-size effects of the specific heat in Figure~\ref{fig:cn_U10_changeSize}.
+We fixed $U = 10$ and $T = 1$ in panel a), and considered lattice sizes from $6 \times 6$ to $24 \times 24$.
+Results coincide within error bars, indicating that our analysis in $10 \times 10$ lattices provides a good estimate of the thermodynamic limit results.
+For the lower temperature of $T = 0.5$ shown in panel b) of Figure~\ref{fig:cn_U10_changeSize}, the specific heat is also in good agreement within error bars.
+We note that even the half-filling peak remains the same for large sizes, although it could be expected to increase in the thermodynamic limit for lower temperatures than considered here, due to the known results at $n=1$~\cite{paiva_signatures_2001}.
+In our results, this does not happen because the temperature $T = 0.5$ is situated between the peaks as a function of temperature, as shown in the inset of Figure~\ref{fig:cn_decomposition} b).

 Inasmuch as the decrease of $c_n$ in the region $0.5 < n < 1$ is dominated by the kinetic contribution and